raspberrypi/style-guide/style-guide.md

 *   Beagle Board
 *   beta — do not capitalise unless part of an official product lane. *Raspberry Pi's beta release for developers; try Yahoo!
 Messenger Beta.*
 *   BGA — ball grid array
 *   biannual, bimonthly, biweekly – do not use.
 Instead use every two months or twice a month etc. which is longer, but which avoids confusion.
+*   big-endian - always use a hyphen, as [Jonathan Swift](https://www.gutenberg.org/cache/epub/65473/pg65473-images.html) intended.
 *   billion — use numerals with billion: *5 billion people*.
 Abbreviate to bil only if space is at a premium.
 *   binary
 *   binary blob — a pejorative term in the free software community.
 Do not use to refer to the GPU in Raspberry Pi computers.